Scholarships Available to Public Health Students

 SPH Scholarship for International Field Experiences

-The SPH offers these scholarships (up to four awards of $1,000 each) to assist current students with their international field experience expenses.
-The application will be available online beginning Feb.
-9.
+The SPH offers up to four awards of $1,000 to assist current students with international field experience expenses.
+The application will be available online beginning February 9, 2018.

 Fellowships – Research Support